davidcereal/dberger1989.github.io/_posts/08-15-2016-d3-unemployment.markdown

 ---
 # D3 love

 The D3.js visualization library is an incredible tool for creative with data viz.
 The level of control and dynamism possible in D3 is simply unmatched.
 But many data scientists I know find D3 too daunting a tool to learn.
-Whenever I attend ![D3 meet-ups] (http://www.meetup.com/NYC-D3-JS/) here in NYC, I’m always surprised at how small a proportion of the participants are data scientists.
+Whenever I attend [D3 meet-ups](http://www.meetup.com/NYC-D3-JS/) here in NYC, I’m always surprised at how small a proportion of the participants are data scientists.

 This isn’t too surprising; D3 is known for having a pretty steep learning curve, and while it is a highly valued skill in the data world, Tableau is also a great viz tool, and is far more ubiquitous.
 For myself, I agree that there is a steep learning curve, but I consider the creative possibilities of D3 to be so exciting and next-level that I don’t mentally compare it to Tableau, but rather to other essential data science tools like Spark and scikit-learn.
 That paradigm shift made all the difference and made me mentally prepared to dive in full force.